-- Refer the students back to their responses from the questions in the Motivator.
+- Refer the students back to their responses from the questions in the Interest Approach—Engagement.
 Use the responses to explain that seeds have many uses and purposes including:

 - Growing New Plants - Seeds allow plants to reproduce. (green beans, peas, pumpkins, cucumbers)

 - Oil - Some seeds are crushed and used to make oil. (soybeans, peanuts, rape seed, sunflower seed)

 - Animal Feed - Some seeds are ground into “meal” for animals. (corn, sorghum, oats, barley)

 - Food - Some seeds are eaten whole by humans (peanut, sunflower, sesame, flax seeds)

 - Fuel - Some seeds are processed into fuels like ethanol and biodiesel. (soybeans, safflower, sunflower, rape seed)

 - Show the students your seed samples once again.
 If you purchased seeds that can be grown in your area, tell students that those seeds are grown by local farmers and explain what crops they produce.

 - As students observe the seeds, help them realize that plants do not all look the same.
 Seeds also are different in appearance and use.

 - Tell the students that today they will investigate four different types of seeds and make observations about their appearance and how they taste. (sunflower, edamame (soybean seed), pumpkin, and pinto bean).

 - Hand out the Seed Observation and Taste Testing Chart.
 Use a sample seed to model how to complete each column.
 For example: Using a corn kernel: